Mitigating purchasing fraud risks for growing startups.

 Rules can be set to automatically code recurring expenses to the correct expense account in the general ledger.
 The process is not only more efficient but also transparent.

 Having all spend requests, approvals, billing owners, and transactions live in a single system makes it easy for finance teams to have real-time reports of the vendor, employee, team spend and department.
 Any variance against a budget can be easily tracked.

 For startups, the best way to mitigate fraud risks is to put a purchasing system in place and monitor transactions.
-Using virtual cards with controls and a pre-approval system can mitigate the risks that using a corporate card introduces to the procurement process.
+Using virtual cards with controls and a spend request system can mitigate the risks that using a corporate card introduces to the procurement process.
 The more transactions your company has, the more it can benefit from using a spend control platform like Airbase.